The Vaquita's Disturbing Decline

 - drastically step up enforcement on the water and at Mexico's borders, and

-- remove all illegal nets from the northern Gulf of California.
+- remove all illegal nets from the Upper Gulf of California.

-But Mexican officials just won't listen, even as the vaquita slips ever closer to extinction.
+But Mexican officials haven't listened, even as the vaquita slips ever closer to extinction.

 The Boycott Mexican Shrimp campaign asks you to send the strongest possible message to the Mexican government: Act now or lose the vaquita forever.